raquo/laminar-full-stack-demo/README.md

 This repo is provided under the MIT license.

 The logos and avatars of myself, Laminar, and Laminar sponsors are not covered by the MIT license.
 No license is granted to you for these assets.
-That said, you may have certain fair-use rights given to you by law.
+However, you may still have "fair use" rights, as stipulated by law.